 AUSTIN REGAN is a New York based stage director.
-Recent productions include a new production of Rigoletto at Minnesota Opera, which the Minneapolis Star Tribune lauded as "a scorching take on politics, patriarchy, and power"; the world premiere of Alexandra Silber's The Trojan Women (The Hangar Theatre); the world premiere of Discount Ghost Stories at Local Theater in Boulder CO ("Hauntingly beautiful," Boulder Daily Camera), which won the True West award for excellence in immersive theater; Mad Libs Live!, a new interactive musical for young audiences Off-Broadway at New World Stages; Loose, Wet, Perforated (Guerilla Opera); Three Decembers (FM Opera); YousaidShesaidHesaid by Christopher Oscar Peña and Molly Joyce (Pioneer Works); The Blind (The Flea Theater); Red Riding Hood (The Hangar Theatre); Peter Lerman's The Sacred Harp (Musical Theatre Factory); Spring Awakening (two productions, at the Boston Conservatory and at the Krannert Center/UIUC); Well Worn Words (Ars Nova and Joe's Pub); #MormonInChief (Kraine Theater); Horse Play (Dixon Place); Floyd Collins; and The Who's Tommy.
+Recent work includes a new production of Rigoletto at Minnesota Opera, which the Minneapolis Star Tribune lauded as "a scorching take on politics, patriarchy, and power"; the world premiere of Alexandra Silber's The Trojan Women (The Hangar Theatre); the world premiere of Discount Ghost Stories at Local Theater in Boulder CO ("Hauntingly beautiful," Boulder Daily Camera), which won the True West award for excellence in immersive theater; Don Giovanni at FM Opera ("Great skill and vision . . . superb," Fargo Forum); Mad Libs Live!, a new interactive musical for young audiences Off-Broadway at New World Stages; Loose, Wet, Perforated (Guerilla Opera); Three Decembers (FM Opera); YousaidShesaidHesaid by Christopher Oscar Peña and Molly Joyce (Pioneer Works); The Blind (The Flea Theater); Red Riding Hood (The Hangar Theatre); Peter Lerman's The Sacred Harp (Musical Theatre Factory); Spring Awakening (at the Boston Conservatory and at the Krannert Center/UIUC); Well Worn Words (Ars Nova and Joe's Pub); #MormonInChief (Kraine Theater); Horse Play (Dixon Place); Floyd Collins; and The Who's Tommy.

 Austin's teaching includes the Playwrights Horizons Theater School at NYU and the Boston Conservatory.
 Austin has also taught and directed at the University of Illinois Champaign-Urbana, the University of Texas Arlington, the Hangar Theatre Lab Company, Broadway Collective, the Musical Theatre Factory, Trollwood Performing Arts School, and with Other Side of the Table, an organization he co-founded in 2010.